tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 {{<contentTitle title="Getting old versions from the log">}}

-There will be times when you do something wrong to your project and you would like to go back to a previous version temporarly.
+There will be times when you do something wrong to your project and you would like to go back to a previous version temporarily.
 You can by using the <span class="notice">git checkout your-hash</span> command.

 To get a history let's edit the index.html and the about.html, then commit them